inductiva/inductiva/docs/simulators/FVCOM.md

 or `UTC` in the `namelist.nml` file as a workaround.
 [More information](https://github.com/FVCOM-GitHub/FVCOM/issues/27)

+All simulation parameters were changed to make sure it runs in a reasonable time.

 ## What to read next

 If you are interested in FVCOM, you may also be interested in checking